What Is Mediation?

-There are various types of mediation available for Civil and Family matters in Singapore.
+There are various types of mediation available for Civil and Family matters of Mediation in Singapore.
 Such services are provided by the Singapore Mediation Centre (SMC).
 It is important to take note that in certain circumstances, mediation is mandatory (for example in divorce proceedings).
-As such you may opt to attend mediation or be ordered to go for mediation by the Singapore Courts – in either scenario; it is advisable to engage a lawyer to assist you so that you are clear on your legal position.
+As such you may opt to attend it or be ordered to go for it by the Singapore Courts – in either scenario; it is advisable to engage a lawyer to assist you so that you are clear on your legal position.

 When Must I Go For Mediation?

-If your case is being handled in the State Courts of Singapore, you may request for mediation only if all parties (the Plaintiff and the Defendant) agree to having their matter resolved through mediation.
+If your case is being handled in the State Courts of Singapore, you may request for it only if all parties (the Plaintiff and the Defendant) agree to having their matter resolved through it.
 On the other hand, a Judge may also refer your case for mediation where appropriate.

 You should personally attend your first mediation session whether you have a lawyer or not unless your case concerns a motor accident, wherein your lawyer will generally represent you.
 Where your organisation has to attend mediation sessions, you should appoint a representative authorised to settle the dispute on behalf of your organisation.
 This representative must have the necessary authority to agree or accept or even propose means for parties to settle the dispute.

-Before mediation commences, you and the other party will sign an agreement that will bind you to the terms and process of mediation.
-Following that, mediation will terminate when and if:
+Before it commences, you and the other party will sign an agreement that will bind you to the terms and process of mediation.
+Following that, it will terminate when and if:

 - A written settlement agreement is drawn up

-- Either party gives a notice of withdrawal in writing to the SMC, the mediator, and the other party
+- Either party gives a notice of withdrawal in writing to the Singapore Mediation Centre (SMC), the mediator, and the other party

 - The mediator decides that further mediation would be of no or very little benefit to the case.